What is lactose intolerance?

 People with lactose intolerance don’t produce this enzyme or produce it in insufficient amounts due to heredity factors or a disease.
 Instead of entering the bloodstream, the lactose passes undigested into the large intestine where it’s fermented by bacteria.
 The result is flatulence and diarrhoea.

 Symptoms of lactose intolerance

 How many people suffer from lactose intolerance?

-With 15-20% of people affected by the condition, lactose intolerance is the most common food intolerance, not only in Switzerland but worldwide.
+The most common food intolerances include histamine intolerance, gluten intolerance (coeliac disease) and fructose intolerance.
+With 15-20% of people affected by the condition, lactose intolerance is the most common food intolerance, not only in Switzerland but worldwide (not to be mistaken for a food allergy).
 The extent of the intolerance varies from person to person.
 Some people can tolerate a glass of milk, while others react to even small amounts.
 Lactose intolerance isn't life-threatening, but the symptoms are usually very unpleasant and put constraints on the person’s lifestyle.

 Who suffers from the intolerance?

 A baby naturally has the highest levels of lactase in order to easily digest the lactose in breast milk.
 As soon as the baby is no longer breastfed but receives another main source of food, lactase production decreases.
 The decrease varies from individual to individual and is genetically determined.
 Correspondingly, regional differences vary greatly too.
 In Scandinavia, the decrease is only about 3%, while in Africa and Asia almost 100% of the population has a lactase deficiency.